 It was flamboyant and outlandish.
 One thing about that look is that it represented you, your girls, the car that you drove, and this is in the pimp world.
 It represented the pimp.
-If his color scheme was green and yellow, he had on green and yellow, his car was green and yellow, his apartment was green and yellow, the girls wore green and yellow, and everything was about that particular color scheme.
+If his colour scheme was green and yellow, he had on green and yellow, his car was green and yellow, his apartment was green and yellow, the girls wore green and yellow, and everything was about that particular colour scheme.
 They matched all the way from the top to the bottom.
-It was about flair, glamour, glitz, and all of that comes out of the era I grew up in.
+It was about flair, glamour, glitz and all of that comes out of the era I grew up in.
 I was infatuated after seeing it from afar.
 Most of my uncles dibbled and dabbled in pimping, and my wife’s father was one of the biggest pimps around.
 It was fascinating for me to see that look and say that I was in that world and to wear that fashion for the eyes of the world.
 It was a beautiful feeling because I know what that fashion means; it’s a real fashion statement.
-Even when I’m getting getting my nails done, that’s real player.
+Even when I’m getting my nails done, that’s real player.
 The average guy can’t see himself getting a French-tip manicure, but I’m not the average guy.

 How long have you been getting French tips?

 It’s about being spooned and groomed, dipped and whipped, suited and booted, gooted and looted, scuttered and buttered.

 Where did you get the purple fur coat that you were wearing in the shoot?
 Was it custom-made?
 I’ve never seen anything like it.

 [laughs] That’s out of the pimp files.
 I’ve got so many different animal furs: beavers, chinchillas, lambs, horses…